vaibhavmsra2021/BFast_Delivery/README.md

 ## Getting Started

-1. Fork this template on Replit
+1. Fork this repo from github

 2. Install dependencies:
 ```bash